UTSA Honors College

 Arlae Gamez Luna: Terry Scholar

 Arlae Gamez Luna is a political science major in the Terry Scholar program, a four-year merit-based scholar program funded by the Terry Foundation.
 Arlae was admitted to the Honors College as a transfer student from San Antonio College.
 Before coming to the US, she spent 10 years in Mexico in a convent working with migrants.
 At UTSA, Arlae conducted research with UTSA faculty on educational policies for migrants from the Northern Triangle of Latin America.
-Arlae was named a Gilman Scholar to study abroad in Germany, and while her program was canceled because of the Covid-19 pandemic, she was recently named a recipient of the Fulbright Student Program, and will pursue a Master's of Social Work in Germany in 2022.
+Arlae was named a Gilman Scholar to study abroad in Germany, and while her program was canceled because of the Covid-19 pandemic, she was named a recipient of the Fulbright Student Program.
+She is currently in Germany pursuing a Master's of Social Work.

 Donate to Honors College